vahidalvandi/v2ray-docker-compose/README.md

     * `<UPSTREAM-IP>`: The upstream server IP address like `13.13.13.13`.
     * `<UPSTREAM-UUID>`: The generated UUID for the upstream server.
 1. Run `docker-compose up -d`.
-1. You can run `./clients.py` to generate client configurations and links.
+1. (Optional) You can run `./v2ray-bridge-server/clients.py` to generate client configurations and links.
+1. (Optional) You can serve `./v2ray-bridge-server/web/index.html` to help your users.

 #### Clients